jimb245/2PiWireGuardVPN/README.md

 ## Test the VPN tunnel locally

 Connect a device to one of the client private interfaces and start a browser.
-If web access is working then you are almost finished - otherwise see the troubleshooting checks below.
+If web access is working then you are almost finished (otherwise see the troubleshooting checks below).
 As a sanity check, confirm that there is traffic on the server's wg0 interface.
 This can be done on the server desktop with the command "ifconfig wg0", which shows transmitted/received counts.
 Alternatively you can continuouly monitor traffic using "vnstat -l -i wg0".
 Lastly check that DNS traffic is not leaking outside the tunnel by accessing a website like dnsleak.com from your device browser.

 <br><br>